 Indianapolis is ranked as the 4th best housing market positioned for growth in 2022.

 Indianapolis is ideally located and brimming with good jobs, entertainment, and friendly people.
 The so-called Circle City blends Big City buzz with small-town, midwestern charm.
 It’s also a city with incredible, cash-flowing properties and a high ceiling for expansion.
 Real estate forecasters praise its years of steady growth and high rental demand.

-One reason why the demand for homes in Indianapolis is so strong is due to the number of out-of-state real estate investors.
-As a recent report from HousingWire notes, remote real estate investors are putting Indianapolis at the top of their list of markets where property is still affordable and potential cash flow returns are higher.
+One reason the demand for homes in Indianapolis is so strong is the number of out-of-state real estate investors.
+A recent report from HousingWire notes that remote real estate investors are putting Indianapolis at the top of their list of markets where property is still affordable and potential cash flow returns are higher.